PromiMojumder38/Athenic-Quest/README.md

 # Athenic-Quest

 A  collection of brain games.
+You can [install](Setup_AthenicQuest/Release/Setup_AthenicQuest.msi) it in your windows pc.

 ## Goals and Details